orgrim/pg_back/README.md

 * Purge based on age and number of dumps to keep
 * Dump from a hot standby by pausing replication replay
 * Encrypt and decrypt dumps and other files
-* Upload dumps to S3, GCS or a remote host with SFTP
+* Upload dumps to S3, GCS, Azure or a remote host with SFTP

 ## Install